The Cyan Language: Metaobjects

-... :t = @text(<+ ... +>); ... \end{cyan} Metaobject {\tt checkStyle} is activated at compile-time in the first line of this example.
+A metaobject annotation starts with {\tt @} followed by the metaobject name: \begin{cyan} @checkStyle object University @log func name -> String { return uName } ... end \end{cyan} Metaobject {\tt checkStyle} is activated at compile-time in the first line of this example.
 It is attached to specific points of the compiler controlling the compilation of prototype {\tt University}.
-It could check whether the prototype name, the method names, the instance variable names, and local variables follow some conventions for identifiers (prototype in lower case except the first letter, method selectors, instance variables, and local variables in lower case).
+It could check whether the prototype name, the method names, the field names, and local variables follow some conventions for identifiers (prototype in lower case except the first letter, method keywords in lower case).
 The compiler calls methods of the metaobject at some points of the compilation.
 It is as if the metaobject was added to the compiler.
-Which method is called at which point is defined by the Meta-Object Protocol (MOP) which has not been defined yet.
-Initially the Cyan metaobjects will be written in Java because the compiler is written in Java.
-Afterwards they will be made in Cyan.
+Which method is called at which point is defined by the Meta-Object Protocol (MOP).
+Metaobject {\tt log} would add code to the start of the method to log how many times it was called.
+This information would be available to other parts of the code.
+Again, a metaobject does not return anything.
+It is an object.
+What happens is that a method of the metaobject, not specified in the code, is called and it returns something.